 YouTube influencers, not mainstream media, dominate political interviewing in India: Study

-Exchanges that appear authentic tend to drive more engagement than ‘softball’ ones that politicians may prefer, the researchers found.
+Exchanges that appear authentic tend to drive more engagement than ‘softball’ ones that politicians may prefer, researchers found.

 YouTube influencers are significantly outperforming mainstream and digital media in terms of political interview viewership in India, according to a new study by researchers Dhruv Raghavan and Joyojeet Pal.